PairZhu/SimpleTP-MCDR/README.md

 - [ ] Waypoint safety check, prompting confirmation or teleporting to nearby safe location if the waypoint is in a dangerous position
 - [ ] Teleport cost configuration (consume custom items or experience) (base cost + distance cost)
 - [ ] Multi-language support
-- [ ] More feature requests can be submitted in issues🚀